-You must be registered on Blackboard in a team of at least 4 students by 4pm Wednesday 11th March.
-You will find a link 'Challenge Team Registration' under 'Portfolio Management Case Challenge Sem 1 2020' on the SMIF Blackboard site.
+You must be registered on Blackboard in a team of at least 4 students by 4pm Thursday 20th August.
+Sign up for a group (team) on SMIF Blackboard under the section 'Portfolio Management Case Challenge Sem 2 2020'.
+You will find a link to sign-up sheets there under the heading 'SMIF Challenge group'.